 “Our bike weighed about 805 pounds on our scales and I’m hoping we can take at least 200 pounds out of that,” Bailey says.
 “Instead of the engine, we’re focused on adjustability—so we’re doing adjustable triple clamps.
 Looking at the rear suspension.
 Ride height and ergonomics are really where we’re focusing most of our energy.”
 Which isn’t to say the engine won’t be modified.
-This is S&S, after all!
-For more on this story see page 31 of the new edition of WOG Mag.
+This is S&S, after all.

 Looking to get about 150 p to the rear wheel (a test unit produced 103hp on Cycle World’s dyno), S&S will be swapping out the cams, porting the heads, and building a custom lightweight exhaust system; but as Bailey explains, “Not getting very deep.
 With just a little bit of tweaks I think we’re going to be very competitive if not at the top of the hill.
 We’ve got a ton of experience with air-cooled, pushrod V-twins.
 It’s where our history is, which also leads us to knowing what their disadvantages are.”